espressif/esp-idf/docs/en/get-started/index.rst

 Windows
 ~~~~~~~

-In addition to installing the tools, :ref:`get-started-cmake-windows-tools-installer` for Windows introduced in Step 1 can also download a copy of ESP-IDF.
+In addition to installing the tools, :ref:`get-started-windows-tools-installer` for Windows introduced in Step 1 can also download a copy of ESP-IDF.

 Consult :doc:`/versions` for information about which ESP-IDF version to use in a given situation.

-If you wish to download ESP-IDF without the help of ESP-IDF Tools Installer, refer to these :ref:`instructions <get-esp-idf-windows-command-line-cmake>`.
+If you wish to download ESP-IDF without the help of ESP-IDF Tools Installer, refer to these :ref:`instructions <get-esp-idf-windows-command-line>`.

-.. _get-started-set-up-tools-cmake:
+.. _get-started-set-up-tools:

 Step 3.
 Set up the tools
 ========================